-There are 4 different types of payment gateways based on hosting method, level of customization, and integration method:
+There are 4 different types of payment gateways based on hosting method, level of customization, and integration method.
+I’ll explain each of them in this article.

-A Hosted Payment Gateway is a secure and easy-to-plug third-party payment processing service into your website or app, handling the payment process from start to finish.
+A hosted payment gateway is a secure and easy-to-plug third-party payment processing service into your website or app, handling the payment process from start to finish.
 When the customers click pay or checkout on your merchant site, they’re taken to the hosted payment gateway’s secure page.
-Here, they input their payment details, which get encrypted for the utmost security, following which they are sent for verification.
+Here, they input their payment details, which are encrypted for the utmost security, following which they are sent for verification.
 On approval, the funds are transferred from the customer to the merchant.

 Hosted-Payment-Gateway

 Hosted payment gateways are mostly the preferred method by small businesses as they overcome development and other technicalities required to build custom payment gateways.
-Stripe, Square, and PayPal are the top companies offering hosted payment gateway services.
+Stripe, PayPal, Square are popular payment companies offering hosted payment gateway services.

-An API-hosted payment solution is a method of payment processing that allows integration of the Application Programming Interface (API) on merchant sites or business applications.
+An API-based payment solution is a method of payment processing that allows integration of the APIs on merchant sites.
 One of the great benefits of utilizing an API-hosted payment solution is to customize the checkout page to provide a complete brand experience to customers.
 As part of a business’s suite of online payment solutions, API-hosted payments offer a balance between flexibility and control, allowing companies to process payments seamlessly without redirecting customers offsite.

 API-Hosted-Payment-Offsite

-For an API-hosted payment gateway, all relevant payment information is captured straight from your checkout page and transmitted to the gateway through a reliable API system belonging to a provider.
+For an API-hosted payment gateway, all relevant payment information is captured straight from your checkout page and transmitted to the gateway through an SDK or API system belonging to a provider.
 The gateway carries out all the necessary verifications before a transaction can be said to be completed.
 On approval, the payments are transferred into your merchant account, and the customers get immediate confirmation on your website.

 The whole process happens on your website, and customers need not have to leave the website; hence, it provides a smooth and branded experience for the customers.